Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Introduction

-However, generating articles of both fulfilled long length and satisfactory quality is non-trivial for current LLMs.
-Previous research has identified several challenges to employ LLMs for long-form generation, including inherently limited output ceiling~\citep{DBLP:journals/corr/abs-2408-07055, DBLP:journals/corr/abs-2502-14834} and performance degradation as output length grows~\citep{DBLP:journals/corr/abs-2503-05244, DBLP:journals/corr/abs-2502-14834}.
+However, generating articles of both sufficient length and high quality is non-trivial for current LLMs.
+Previous research has identified several challenges in employing LLMs for long-form generation, including inherently limited output ceiling~\citep{DBLP:journals/corr/abs-2408-07055, DBLP:journals/corr/abs-2502-14834} and performance degradation as output length grows~\citep{DBLP:journals/corr/abs-2503-05244, DBLP:journals/corr/abs-2502-14834}.
 To address these issues, recent efforts perform targeted Supervised Fine-Tuning (SFT) on LLMs to extend their output lengths, with long-generation datasets constructed by iterative agent pipelines~\citep{DBLP:journals/corr/abs-2408-07055, DBLP:journals/corr/abs-2410-23933, DBLP:journals/corr/abs-2503-05244} or instruction back-translation~\citep{DBLP:conf/emnlp/PhamSI24, DBLP:journals/corr/abs-2401-17268}.
-Though effective, these approaches introduce heavy burdens of dataset construction due to the broad coverage of writing tasks and potential copyright issues~\cite{DBLP:conf/acl/MainiSBG0J24} when incorporating human-written texts.
+Though effective, these approaches introduce a heavy burden of dataset construction due to the broad coverage of writing tasks and potential copyright issues~\citep{DBLP:conf/acl/MainiSBG0J24} when incorporating human-written texts.
 Furthermore, training LLMs to imitate the collected long-generation responses inherently imposes a capability upper bound determined by teacher models or human experts, which may cause data saturation and sample inefficiency.

-Meanwhile, the recent progress of outcome-based Reinforcement Learning (RL) with Verifiable Rewards~\cite{DBLP:journals/corr/abs-2501-12948, DBLP:journals/corr/abs-2501-12599, yuan2025vapo} in reasoning-intensive areas reveals a promising direction to advance model capabilities beyond supervised fine-tuning.
-In long-form writing, however, the lack of ground truths prevents a straightforward transfer of these successes.
-Therefore, online outcome-based RL for long-form writing remains under-explored and presents several challenges:
+Meanwhile, recent progress of Reinforcement Learning (RL) with Verifiable Rewards~\citep{DBLP:journals/corr/abs-2501-12948, DBLP:journals/corr/abs-2501-12599, yuan2025vapo} in reasoning-intensive areas reveals a promising direction to advance model capabilities beyond SFT.
+In long-form writing, however, the lack of ground truths prevents a straightforward transfer of these successes. \citet{DBLP:journals/corr/abs-2506-18841} utilize static reward models for grading, failing to dynamically adapt to evolving model capability.
+Overall, adaptive online RL for long-form writing remains under-explored and presents several challenges: